ecordes-vt/docs/src/docs/automate-studio/flow-bounties/README.md

         <div class="featureBox">
             <div class="featureText">
                 <h3>Customer Happiness Bot</h3>
-                <div class="description-text">A Flow engine that connects to HelpScout, retrieves the specified logs (and accepts a "query":{} object that stores params to query the user's HelpScout org with, and processes the logs with Sentiment analysis.</div>
+                <div class="description-text">A Flow engine will retrieve the specified logs from HelpScout and processes the logs with Sentiment analysis from.</div>
             </div>
             <a class="link" href="/#/automate-studio/flow-bounties/flow-bounty-details/customer-happiness-bot"> BUILD IT!</a>
             <div class="bounty-number">$300</div>